axerivant/human-binary-decision-api/README.md

 ## summary

-While watching an episode of thesci-fi tv series 'Westworld', one particular line caught my attention.
+While watching an episode of the sci-fi tv series 'Westworld', one particular line caught my attention.

 > A human is just an algorthm of less than 12000 lines.